 The priority of Unica's strategy is a business model based on a network of companies with decentralised entrepreneurship.
-There are more than 30 companies that are part of Unica Group, where each one operates independently and makes its own commercial and operational decisions to best serve its customers.
-As a result, all these companies have the commercial strength to achieve their growth objectives.
+There are over 30 companies that comprise the Unica Group, each operating independently and making their own commercial and operational decisions to best serve their customers.
+As a result, all companies have the commercial strength to achieve their growth objectives.

-Parallel to this, Unica wants to create joint propositions within the network.
+In parallel, Unica aims to create joint propositions within the network.
 More and more integrated services are provided from the companies within a cluster, but also across the clusters which form the network of companies.
-The cooperation between the business clusters and the composition of integrated joint propositions will remain a focal point in Unica's strategy in the coming years.
+The collaboration between the business clusters and the composition of integrated joint propositions will remain a focal point in Unica's strategy in the coming years.